abilandz/PH8124/Homeworks/Homework_9.md

  # 1. Request the lock for file 'someFile' in the current process:
  while !
 Lock someFile; do
   echo " ....
 Waiting for the lock .... $(date) "
-  sleep 1s # this is not necessary, but it reduces a bit the stress on the system done
+  sleep 1s # this line is not necessary, but it reduces a bit the stress on the system done

  # 2. Lock was obtained for file 'someFile', modify that file safely now and here: